Visit sLOVEnia – Why You Should

-Traveling and travel blogging can be hard especially when your goal is to post about the last country you visited and during my Girl Takes Mundo Latina solo travel sabbatical was always behind.
-This was the case with my visit sLOVEnia post which, I wrote this in Ireland, 2 countries behind.
+Traveling and travel blogging can be hard especially when your goal is to post about the last country you visited during my Girl Takes Mundo Latina solo travel sabbatical.
+This was the case with my visit sLOVEnia post was written in Dublin, Ireland (2 countries behind).

 What does this make you think?

-- I’m behind on a fake deadline, I set for myself and yet still feel guilty as I’ve programmed myself to meet deadlines since school and when joining the workforce feeling like I couldn’t miss deadlines as I was being compensated to finish said tasks on time.
+1. I’m behind on a fake deadline, I set for myself.
+Yet still feel guilty as I’ve programmed myself to meet deadlines since school and joining the workforce.

-- This must mean I have been busy in countries I visited to not have had time to write and I shouldn’t feel guilty, as isn’t that after all, what I set out to do and why this #GirltakesMundo adventure even began.
+2. This must mean I have been busy in countries I visited to not have had time to write.
+Not a bad problem.
+I know I shouldn’t feel guilty, as isn’t that after all, what I set out to do?
+And why this #GirltakesMundo adventure even began.

-Regardless, not writing about Slovenia and my time in Ljubljana and Lake Bled would be a disservice as these cities have a lot of personality, are not overly crowded with tourists but are eager to attract more.
+Regardless, not writing about Slovenia and my time in Ljubljana and Lake Bled would be a disservice.
+These cities have a lot of personality, are not overly crowded with tourists but are eager to attract more.
 Thus offering some great ways to spend your time here.

 Slovenia was a recommendation from a friend who has traveled quite a bit herself.
 She raved that for a traveler like myself and since I would be in Croatia, I couldn’t miss.
-Since I had extra days to fill, I figured I would see what Slovenia had to offer and you should too.
+Since I had extra days to fill, I figured I would see what Slovenia had to offer.
+You should too!

 Below is your guide to visit sLOVEnia too!